Santos-Dumont's experiments in Monaco

-In 1902, after winning the Deutsch prize the previous year, Brazilian inventor Alberto Santos Dumont left for Monaco to conduct a series of experiments with his airship, which were described as having the sole purpose of gathering information for the inventor.
+After winning the Deutsch prize in 1901 by circling the Eiffel Tower in his airship, Brazilian aviator and inventor Alberto Santos-Dumont brought the airship to Monaco in 1902 to conduct a series of experiments.
+The goals were to gather information which would be useful in determining its military utility over water for crossings and reconnaissance.

-Between January 28 and February 14, 1902 Santos Dumont made 5 flights, with the last one ending in an accident in the Bay of Monaco.
+Santos-Dumont made five flights between January 28 and February 14, 1902.
+The last flight ended in an accident in the Bay of Monaco from which he escaped, but the ship was severely damaged.

 Background

-In 1901, Santos Dumont won the Deutsch prize after circling the Eiffel Tower with the airship No. 6.
-Displeased by the controversial award ceremony, Santos Dumont resigned from the Aéro-Club de France and accepted an invitation from Prince Albert I of Monaco with Duc de Dino as intermediary, after having begun negotiations in late October, to work in Monaco.
+In 1901, Santos-Dumont won the Deutsch prize after circling the Eiffel Tower with the airship No. 6.
+Displeased by the controversial award ceremony and exhausted by media attention, Santos-Dumont resigned from the Aéro-Club de France and accepted an invitation from Prince Albert I of Monaco with Duc de Dino as intermediary, after having begun negotiations in late October, to work in Monaco.
 In part, he also accepted the invitation because of the climate in Paris at that time of year and due to the fact that the Prince of Monaco would build an Aerodrome and finance his experiments.

 His goals in Monaco were to prove the airship's military utility over water, due to military analysts having suggested that airships could perform reconnaissance missions for the navy, as well as a possible crossing from France to Corsica in February 1902.

 Experiments

 Preparation

-Santos Dumont had arrived in Monaco at the end of January 1902, when the Aerodrome, built on Boulevard de la Condamine and occupying the areas called the "Radziwill Lands", was already complete.
+Santos-Dumont had arrived in Monaco at the end of January 1902, when the Aerodrome, built on Boulevard de la Condamine and occupying the areas called the "Radziwill Lands", was already complete.
 The hydrogen production plant was built in one month Which, added to the time it took to build the Aerodrome, was a three-month process.
 It was a solid construction, to avoid the same fate as the French Aerodrome in Toulon, which was carried away by storms.

 The Aerodrome was 182 feet long, 33 feet wide, and 50 feet high.
-The doors were 50 feet high by 17 feet wide and weighed 9680 pounds, making them the largest ever built at the time, breaking a world weight record and being the responsibility of Santos Dumont's engineer-builder, Mr. Cabiraut.
+The doors were 50 feet high by 17 feet wide and weighed 9680 pounds, making them the largest ever built at the time, breaking a world weight record and being the responsibility of Santos-Dumont's engineer-builder, Mr. Cabiraut.
 Despite their dimensions, the balance was such that on the day of the Aerodrome's opening they were opened by Princes Constantinesco and Marescotti Ruspoli, aged 8 and 10 respectively.

 The hydrogen plant, between Louis and Antoinette Streets, held six metric tons of sulfuric acid along with the same amount of iron filings that, when mixed, created eight cubic meters of hydrogen per hour, allowing the airship to be inflated in ten hours.
-The public panicked when the Bay of Monaco turned red on January 22, 1902, which led to the suspension of the process and Santos Dumont had to explain to the authorities that the material released was only rust and harmless to marine life, and that it had passed through three stages of purification before being released.
+The public panicked when the Bay of Monaco turned red on January 22, 1902, which led to the suspension of the process and Santos-Dumont had to explain to the authorities that the material released was only rust and harmless to marine life, and that it had passed through three stages of purification before being released.